softwaremill/odelay/README.md

 A periodic delay should intuitively never complete, as a Future can only be satisfied once and a period delay will be executed a number of times.

-However, a canceled periodic delay will satisfy a periodic dealys Future in a failure state.
+However, a canceled periodic delay will satisfy a periodic delay's Future in a failure state.

 ```scala
 import scala.concurrent.duration._